Participatory budgeting in Vallejo, California

-In 2013 the city of Vallejo, California, became the first municipality in the United States to adopt a wide participatory budgeting, a process in which citizens decide to vote where a portion of their tax money can be allocated.
+In 2013, the city of Vallejo, California, became the first municipality in the United States to adopt a wide participatory budgeting, a process in which citizens decide to vote where a portion of their tax money can be allocated.
 One of the goals of the participating budgeting is to make Government more transparent and create strong partnership and increase participation between citizens and local government leaders.
 The four main reasons the project was proposed.
-One, is to improve the city's infrastructure and services, the second is to engage the community by granting representation to underrepresented groups.
+One is to improve the city's infrastructure and services, the second is to engage the community by granting representation to underrepresented groups.
 The third is to transform democracy by granting more decision power and citizenry democratic participation.
 The fourth is to make government more transparent by creating a dialogue between citizens and the local government.
-This process allows residents engage in the political process and regain the trusted of the elected officials.
+This process allows residents to engage in the political process and regain the trusted of the elected officials.

 History

-Vallejo is one of the cities in the East Bay of Northern California, it has a population of about 115,000 people.
+Vallejo is one of the cities in the East Bay of Northern California, having a population of about 115,000 people.
 It is one of the most ethnically diverse cities in the United States and has beautiful landscapes that include spring mountains, and waterfronts.
 The city faced some economic challenges in 2008 due to economic recession which resulted in the city filing bankruptcy.
 The inability to control crimes due to the layoffs of law enforcement personnel and also various government department experienced a great deal of personnel cuts as well.
 After three years of financial difficulties, the city emerged from bankruptcy and credit to the leadership of the city Mayor and the city council members.
 The proposed measure B, a sale tax of 1% that would increase the level of public services.
-The proposed measure B if passed will allocate 30% of the revenue generated through the 1% taxes to allow residents decide how and what to utilize the 30% portion of the revenue for in the city.
+The proposed measure B, if passed, will allocate 30% of the revenue generated through the 1% taxes to allow residents decide how and what to utilize the 30% portion of the revenue for in the city.